ARM-software/ACI-GetStarted/MVE/README.md

-# Get Started with Helium ACI using Fast Model
+# Get Started with MVE-ACI using Fast Model

 ### About the Platform and Example Content